Hunterszone/MyWebProjects/Games4Web/CasinoOnline/README.md

 NB: This project should simulate real online casino.
 Progressive jackpot is increasing by playing all games.

+## TBD:
+- E-Wallet for each player
+- Multiple payment methods

 ## AUTHOR:

 Konstantin Drenski